crosire/reshade-shaders/REFERENCE.md

 ### Namespaces

-> Namespaces are used to group functions and variables together.
-They are especially useful to avoid name clashing.
+> Namespaces are used to group functions and variables together, which is especially useful to prevent name clashing.
-> The "::" operator is used to resolve variables or functions inside namespaces.
+> The "::" operator is used to resolve variables or functions inside other namespaces.

 ```c++
 namespace MyNamespace